Bruce B. Johnson M.A., Photographer, Outdoor Writer and Consultant

-I indulge another love, working on computers, emailing back and emailing back and forth, using PhotoShop, film and document scanners, bookmaking software to create the book itself.
+I indulge another love, working on computers, emailing back and forth, using PhotoShop, film and document scanners, and finally, bookmaking software to create the book itself.

 How did I arrive here, the author of eight books and a website about the history of outdoor gear?
 It's obvious how I gained my "cred" as an outdoors person -- those many years of backpacking, mastering special equipment, mountain-climbing and trip-leading.
 A boyhood of voracious reading set the groundwork for a degree in English and a love of writing.
 A self-taught photographer, I'd won several local and regional photography contests, such as a Kodak KINSA award in 1987.
 I had all the necessary kindling for my website and gear books but still lacked that elusive spark of inspiration.

 That spark came in 1994, when I hatched the idea of writing an article for Backpacker magazine about the avant-garde gear of the notorious Jack Stephenson.
 I contacted Mr. Stephenson, and was soon deluged with a generous outpouring of priceless original source materials.
 Even more, his encouragement of me was a turning point.
 Backpacker never published the story, Stephenson was too far out the mainstream for them, but I was launched as a writer and soon was launching my History of Gear website.

 After almost eight years of accumulating material about the game-changing innovations in early gear companies, I contacted the founder of Frostline Kits of Colorado, Dale Johnson.
 Like Mr. Stephenson, he surprised me by sharing freely the history of his company and encouraging me to write my first book.

 Now there are five History of Gear books.
 That perfect fusion of interests and skills - photography, writing, researching, but especially my love of outdoor gear - allows me to continue creating these special-interest "niche" books for a small, but appreciative, audience of readers like you.